wynneyao/MaxFLO/README.md

 ## Summary
 We will be implementing sequential and optimized versions of the Dinic, Genetic and Push-Relabel algorithms for maxflow.
 We plan to parallelize the 3 algorithms with a shared-memory programming model.
 We will compare the performance and speedup of the parallelized versions relative to their sequential counterparts by running the algorithms on realistic graph workloads.
+You can find our final paper here: https://docs.google.com/document/d/1_dfUpSdmUni91AaYEJRZ0LUOZwGeUtZY3ZUYwjEe1kA/edit?usp=sharing.

 ## Background
 Applications of max flow include the project selection problem, image segmentation, airline scheduling, circulation-demand problem, and more.
 Because of the variety of problems that can be solved by finding a max flow through a network, we found this problem interesting.
 Furthermore, the benefits of optimizing max flow would lead to faster algorithms for other real world problems.